 • Sheltered or exposed

-Pyracantha rogersiana yellow asian firethorn 'Flava' for a narrow shaded spot
+Pyracantha rogersiana yellow asian firethorn 'flava'

 Chaenomeles speciosa (Japanese quince) ‘Salmon Horizon’